ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Throttling information in responses

 The client exhausted its service-limit for the next 50 seconds.
-The time-window is communicated out-of-band or inferred by the field values.
+The limit and time-window is communicated out-of-band.

 Request: